art-tapin/protected-by-kuadrant/README.md

 In this guide, we will rate limit a sample REST API called **Httpbin**.
 In reality, this API is just a Request&Response service that contains some useful endopints for debugging purpouses.
 The one that we are focuesd on right now is a GET request for getting cookie data.

+Big kudos to [Gui](https://github.com/Kuadrant/kuadrant-operator/commits?author=guicassolato) for his original guide on [Authenticated Rate Limiting for Application Developers](https://github.com/Kuadrant/kuadrant-operator/blob/7e8b91103d954bd91d293a62203063a89931dad4/doc/user-guides/authenticated-rl-for-app-developers.md).
+Most of the material was taken from it.

 We will define 2 users of the API, which can send requests to the API at different rates, based on their user IDs.
 The authentication method used is **API key**.

 | User ID | Rate limit                             |